Photography Questions & Answers Logo

 QAA Logo

-How can I use leading lines to enhance my landscape photos?
+How can I effectively use leading lines to enhance my composition?

-Leading lines are a powerful compositional tool in landscape photography that guide the viewer's eye through the image, creating depth and interest.
-By incorporating natural or man-made lines, such as…
+Leading lines are a powerful compositional tool in photography that guide the viewer's eye through an image, often directing attention to the main subject.
+By carefully selecting and positioning these…

 Read More →